AmitKumarDas/Decisions/blogs/rust/error_enum_impl_macro.md

 }

 // implement an enum -- powerful
-// does this implement the macro
+// does this implement the macro of NvmeError?
-// can macro be modeled as an interface impl From<io::Error> for NvmeError {
+// can macro be modeled as an interface? impl From<io::Error> for NvmeError {
   fn from(err: io::Error) -> NvmeError {
     NvmeError::IoError {